 Rivaroxaban belongs to a class of medications called Non-vitamin K antagonist oral anticoagulant (NOAC) or Direct Oral Anticoagulant (DOAC).
-It is used to treat blood clots, including that in deep vein and in major blood vessel in the lung, and to prevent potential stroke in atrial fibrillation patients (but not for those with abnormal heart valve).
+It is used to treat blood clots, including that in deep veins and in major blood vessels in the lung, and to prevent potential stroke in atrial fibrillation patients (but not for those with abnormal heart valves).
 It is also used in patients with long-term ischemic heart disease.

 Rivaroxaban can be taken orally.

 For preventing stroke in atrial fibrillation, the usual dose is 20 mg once daily.

 For preventing DVT or PE after surgery, the dose is 10 mg once daily for 35 and 12 days for hip and knee replacement respectively.

 For treating DVT or PE, the initial dose is 15 mg twice daily for 21 days; followed by a maintenance dose of 20 mg once daily.